simphotonics/simulated_annealing/README.md

   print('Solution: $xSol');
 }

 ```
 </details>

 ## Algorithm Tuning
-It can be shown that by selecting a sufficiently high initial
+For discrete problems it can be shown that by selecting a sufficiently high initial
 factor k<sub>B</sub>&middot;T
 the algorithm converges to the global minimum if the annealing schedule
 decreases on a logarithmic scale (slow cooling) and